1492 in Spain

 A map of the Iberian Peninsula in 1492 highlighting the Crown of Castile.

-Events of the year 1492 in Spain included the end of the Reconquista with the fall of Granada, the Jewish Diaspora of Spain due to the Alhambra Decree, and the start of Columbus' first voyage.
+Events of the year 1492 in Spain included the end of the Reconquista with the fall of Granada, the expulsion of the Jewish Diaspora of Spain due to the Alhambra Decree, and the start of Columbus' first voyage.

 It is considered the annus mirabilis of the history of Spain.
+It is also the beginning of the Spanish Golden Age.